• Skip to primary navigation

 This also works for other items like your Thanksgiving turkey.
 Even buying a frozen bird at a lower price, then saving it in the freezer can save you time and money over running to the grocery store the week of Thanksgiving.
 Grocery stores often lower the price of turkeys in the weeks prior to Thanksgiving.

-Three: Plan a Potluck
+Thanksgiving Cost Savings Tip Three: Plan a Potluck

 One easy way to lower the cost of your Thanksgiving meal is to split the bill.
 By choosing to do a potluck, everyone brings one dish to share, and everyone shares the cost of the meal.
 This drastically cuts down costs for everyone.

-If you’re hosting you could do the turkey and ask everyone else to bring a side.
+If you’re hosting you could cook the turkey and ask everyone else to bring a side.
 Or if you have someone on your guest list who is a great cook, they could do the main dish.

 Another option?
 If you’re comfortable, ask everyone to contribute a little money to the meal to cover the costs.

-Four: Shop Generic Brands
+Save Money on Thanksgiving Tip Four: Shop Generic Brands

 It is common knowledge that when you’re purchasing name brands, you’re paying more for the logo and the brand, but getting the same product you’d find in generic brands.
 If you’re looking to save money on Thanksgiving, I recommend purchasing generic brands over name brands.